31 patents in this list

 A consistent haptic feedback experience across different types of electronic devices with varying haptic hardware.
 It provides an abstraction layer called "sharpness" to map haptic events to the specific device's haptic actuators.
 The layer allows uniform haptic feedback across devices while varying the actual haptic output based on the device's hardware.
 This involves converting a single sharpness value into a device-specific haptic waveform and intensity.
 It enables consistent, scalable haptics across devices with varying haptic actuators.

-15. Localized Haptic Feedback Modules with Piezoelectric Actuators for Electronic Devices
+9. Localized Haptic Feedback Modules with Piezoelectric Actuators and Integrated Touch Sensing for Input Surfaces

 Apple Inc., 2023